Field Types and Properties

 • None - (Date only) Only the date will be entered by the user.
 This will need to be a complete date.
 If the user deletes a part of the date, the system will auto-fill it to make it a real date.
 This is the most common option used.

-• Time - (Date+time) Both the date and time will be entered by the user.
+• Time - (Date+time) The user will enter Both the date and time.
 Due to the field type, this must be a full date+time.
 Users will not have the option to keep either one blank if only part of it is known.
-To give users the option to add one or both, we advise splitting the date and time into separate fields or adding a checkbox for the user to tick if one portion is unknown.
+To allow users to add one or both, we advise splitting the date and time into separate fields or adding a checkbox for the user to tick if one portion is unknown.

-• Time with seconds - Similar to the Date+time field, but including seconds as well.
+• Time with seconds - Similar to the Date+time field, but also includes seconds.

 • Time Only - The user will enter only a time